CloudCannon/documentation/_organisations/team-management.md

 2. Click the person you want to update
 3. Select the permission level you want them to have and click **Update Team Member**

-You can only update team members if you are an owner or administrator.
+Only owners and developers have permission to update team members.
 Administrators do not have permission to alter the details of an Owner.

 ![Adding a new SSL certificate](/img/organisations/update-team-member.png){: srcset="/img/organisations/update-team-member.png 800w, /img/organisations/update-team-member@2x.png 1600w"}
 {: .has-screenshot}